Skip to content

 Open Country Brief

 Spain is broad enough to mislead first-timers.
 High-speed rail makes some cross-country movement feel easy, but heat, late-day rhythm, island detours, and tourist-season pricing still shape the route in a very real way.
 The country becomes much easier when you accept that Madrid, Barcelona, Andalusia, the Balearics, and the Canaries are not one interchangeable bundle.
+Las Palmas now gives Spain a live island anchor, which makes that separation even more practical: mainland logic and Canary logic are both strong, but they are rarely the same trip.

 The Alhambra captures Spain's architectural weight and Andalusian pull, but the country still rewards travellers who choose one corridor first instead of trying to touch every famous region at once.